schellenberg/computerscience30/docs/_sources/sorting/selection.rst.txt

-Or you can check out bubble (and other sorting algorithms) `using this sorting visualizer <https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html>`_
+Or you can check out bubble (and other sorting algorithms) `using this sorting visualizer <https://www.cs.usfca.edu/~galles/visualization/ComparisonSort.html>`_.
+Just be careful with selection sort, as this external visualizer selects the smallest value instead of the largest.
+Although the logic is the same, we'll implement this by selecting the largest value (as shown in the visualizer above).

 Algorithm